9 Facts About Your Child’s Prefrontal Cortex Development That Will Help You Understand their Behavior

 A healthy prefrontal cortex that’s integrated with the rest of the brain is a much greater predictor of success in life than IQ.
 A healthy prefrontal cortex should be high on our wish list for your children.

 Call to Action

 Now that you know enough about your child’s prefrontal cortex development, you can make educated decisions on how you positively parent.
 You will show your child more empathy where their behavior is concerned, and you will be intentional about modeling behaviors that will develop a thriving prefrontal cortex for your child.

 Dear Mom and Dad,

 Please consider my prefrontal cortex development and stay conscious of it when I test your patience.
-Understanding the developing brain is a key component of you being a mindful parent.
+Understanding the developing brain is a key component of your being a mindful parent.
 When you know what to expect at each stage, it is easier for you to be emotionally and lovingly present to me.

-All of my behavior is a communication to you.
+All of my behavior is communication with you.
 When I challenge you with my behavior, I want to tell you that something is not right or that my needs are not being met.
 I am dealing with big feelings.
 I need support and guidance.
 When you help me through these times, I will learn important social and problem-solving skills that will help me throughout my life.